 - 1. Fill out a "Physical Restraint" form - 2.
 Contact parent by phone before the end of the school day - 3.
-Inform Education & Inclusion Coordinator immediately - 4.
-Make two copies of "Physical Restraint" form, giving the original to parent, one to the Education & Inclusion Coordinator, and placing one in the child's file - 5.
-Teaching team will meet with Education & Inclusion Coordinator and the Director to debrief about the restraint circumstances - 6.
-Education & Inclusion Coordinator will keep electronic records of these events
+Inform SEL coach, Inclusion Coordinator, and supervisor immediately - 4.
+Upload "Physical Restraint" form and attach to corresponding incident, giving the original to parent. - 5.
+Teaching team will meet with SEL coach, Inclusion Coordinator, supervisor and the Director to debrief about the restraint circumstances - 6.
+An electronic copy of these events will be saved in the child's digital file on child plus.